Multicast DNS conflict resolution using the Time Since Received (TSR) EDNS option

 fix.
 Alternatively, if the registrant has indicated that the mDNS

-registrar should automatically choose a new name for it in case of
+registrar should automatically choose a new name for the service in

-conflict, the mDNS registrar does so automatically, without notifying
+case of conflict, the mDNS registrar does so automatically, without

 Once any locally-detectable conflicts have been resolved, the mDNS

-if any other host has already registered a service the conflicts with
+see if any other host has already registered a service name that

-described, either reporting the error to the registrant or
+process previously described: either report the error to the mDNS

 The effect of this approach is that generally whichever registrant

 first registers a service under a particular name wins.
-If a
+If another

-registrant comes along later and registers the same service with
+registrant comes along later and registers the same service name with

 1.2.
 Problem Statement

-The current behavior works well for registrants registering on their
+The current behavior works well for registrants registering services

-own behalf.
-However, for example in the case of an SRP registrar, it
+on their own behalf.
+However, for example in the case of an SRP

-works poorly: an SRP registrar acting as an advertising proxy
+registrar, it works poorly: an SRP registrar acting as an advertising

-publishes the contents of its DNS zone using mDNS.
-The sources of
+proxy publishes the contents of its DNS zone using mDNS.
+The sources

 registrar itself.
 The SRP registrar in this case acts as a proxy for